 Life-changing moments can come when you least expect them.
-On a hot August afternoon, Zena Cardman is working on her laptop from the comfort of her couch when she feels her phone buzz.
+On a hot August afternoon, Zena Cardman works on her laptop from the comfort of her couch when she feels her phone buzz.
 The screen displays a number she doesn’t recognize — an area code from Houston, Texas.
 She hesitates to answer, thinking it might be a marketing call.

 She picks it up.
-A woman’s voice says, “Hello, this is the Astronaut Selection Office.”
+A woman’s voice says: “Hello, this is the Astronaut Selection Office.”
 Cardman stands up and starts pacing around the living room.
 It’s not a marketing call, and it’s not a joke.
 “We’d like to have you come down to Houston for an interview.”

 “I didn’t know what to say — I was just smiling.”
 After a few seconds of stunned silence, Cardman says she would be honored.